 - Continue the rinsing process until the seeds are ready to eat

-- This time will depend on the type of seeds you’ve choosen to germinate (see charts at the bottom of this post)
+- This time will depend on the type of seeds you’ve chosen to germinate.
+Check out my handy chart below for more information.

 - Once they are ready to eat place a lid on your jar and store in the fridge